Tropix126/BetterDiscordTesting/README.md

 # BetterDiscordTesting
-Repo for testing my Betterdiscord thingss in general.
+Repo for testing my Betterdiscord things in general.